 I think that you lose the right to be forgotten the second you want to become involved in the internet.
-The temptation to be involved is strong; the internet is the most powerful thing the world has ever seen.
-You could opt out of being tracked and having your data saved, but you wouldn’t be able to use your smartphone, connect with anyone on social media/messaging apps or learn any subject in minutes.
+The temptation to be involved is strong.
+The internet is the most powerful thing the world has ever seen.
+You can opt out of being tracked and having your data saved, but then you won’t be able to use your smartphone, connect with anyone on social media/messaging apps or learn any subject in minutes.

 The price of entry to the internet is to give up the right to be forgotten.

 I do hold great concern about advertisers’ ability to put things in front of you that they think you like.
 This reinforces your opinions, which means that you don’t get a balanced view of opinions.
-This is called a filter bubble, and it’s thought that it contributed to the Trump election in the USA as well as Brexit in the UK.
+We call this a filter bubble.
+Many believe that the filter bubble contributed to the Trump election in the USA as well as Brexit in the UK.
 Who knows how many micro-decisions it is affecting every day.

 What can you do?

-There are some ways in which you can practically use the internet so as not to be tracked, and get a more balanced view of world events.
-You can:
+There are some ways in which you can practically use the internet so as not to be tracked.
+This can allow you to get a more balanced view of world events.
+To do this, you can:

 - Use incognito mode on browsers